ali5ter/cli_taxo/README.md

 [exp2](exp2) ...
 Scripts to generate CSV output that integrates with a tool to generate a MindMap format file.
 This can be viewed with tools like [FreeMind](http://freemind.sourceforge.net/wiki/index.php/Main_Page)

 [exp3](exp3) ...
 Scripts to take CSV formats from [exp2](exp2) and generate [radial trees](https://bl.ocks.org/mbostock/4063550) or [dendograms](https://bl.ocks.org/mbostock/4063570).
-Useful to quickly figure out structural aspsects of the taxo such as density or depth.
+Useful to quickly figure out structural aspects of the taxo such as density or depth.

 [exp4](exp4) ...
 Scripts to generate bash autocompletion scripts using the wrapper scripts in [exp1](exp1)

+## Quick start taxo diagrams
+As a convenience, a couple of scripts are supplied to regenerate the taxonomy trees for CLI commands that might have been updated and displaying the diagrams for them.

+[build_taxo_for](build_taxo_for) runs the required experiments above to generate the taxo tree, csv and diagrams for a specific CLI command that already has supporting scripts.

+[show_taxo_for](show_taxo_for) builds and runs the container in [exp3](exp3) to serve the SVG diagrams and opens the URL to the specific CLI commands radial illustration.

 ## Other repos that use cli_taxo
 * [Install Cloud PKS CLI using homebrew](https://github.com/ali5ter/homebrew-vke-cli) - used by CircleCi build script